Vincit/multi-user-test-runner/README.md

 ## The Special Roles

-`TestUsers.CREATOR` can be used to use the current creator user as the user.
-A new user is not created but the same user is fetched with `AbstractUserRoleIT#getUserByUsername(String)` method.
-This can't be used as a creator user definition.
+`RunWithUsers.PRODUCER` can be used to use the current producer user as the user.
+A new consumer is not created but the same producer user is fetched with `AbstractUserRoleIT#getUserByUsername(String)` method.
+This can't be used as a producer user definition.

-`TestUsers.NEW_USER` can be used to create a new user with the same role as the current creator user has.
+`RunWithUsers.WITH_PRODUCER_ROLE` can be used to create a new consumer user with the same role as the current producer user has.
-This definition can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.
+This definition can't be used as a producer definitions or if the producer roles have one or more producers defined with existing user definition.

-`TestUsers.ANONYMOUS` means that user should not be logged in and previous log in should be cleared if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
+`RunWithUsers.ANONYMOUS` means that user should not be logged in and previous log in should be cleared if necessary. `AbstractUserRoleIT#loginWithUser(USER)` will be called with null value by default.
 This behaviour can be changed by overriding `AbstractUserRoleIT#loginAnonymous()` method.